einar-io/rust/README.md

 ![](https://user-images.githubusercontent.com/113/84297926-2ad3da00-ab03-11ea-8045-690eb0763d9f.png)

 That's it, you are all setup, you can modify and run the code in your local VSCode instance but the code and extensions will run in your container.

-## Contributing

-Contributions are welcome.
-Please refrain from opinionated additions like linters.
-However, adding package managers and other DX improvements that are additive like `yarn` are welcome.
-Contributors must follow the [Code of Conduct](./CODE_OF_CONDUCT.md).